wpilibsuite/frc-docs/source/docs/software/actuators/pneumatics.rst

     allows for integrated closed loop control of a compressor.
 Creating any instance of a Solenoid or Double Solenoid object will enable the Compressor control on the corresponding PCM.
-The Compressor object is only needed if you want to the ability to turn off the compressor or query compressor status.
+The Compressor object is only needed if you want the ability to turn off the compressor or query compressor status.

 .. tabs::